I Simulated 29 Jazz Bass Pickups So I Wouldn't Have to Buy Them All

 Why some pickups sound thicker

 The ranking reshuffled.
 But numbers at 5kHz don’t tell you what a pickup sounds like in a mix.
-The Model J “cuts very well, the midrange clankiness means it doesn’t come across as dark, there’s more string energy and musical information than the higher snap of the PV74s.
-It can be too aggressive, think Stingray.”
-The PV74 “sits nicely either side of the critical midrange guitar/vocal region, with the treble peak giving useful transient definition to a solid, even bottom.”
+The PV74 sits nicely either side of the critical midrange guitar/vocal region, its treble peak giving useful transient definition to a solid, even bottom.
+A ceramic/steel pickup like the Bartolini 9J does the opposite: the peak sits lower, the midrange clanks, and it reads as aggressive rather than dark — more string energy than snap.

 That’s not bright vs dark.
 That’s perceived thickness.
 Audible even at matched output levels.
 If the response below resonance is flat for all pickups (it is; the RLC model predicts this), where does the thickness come from?

-The answer is Q factor.
 The resonant peak’s sharpness determines how the pickup’s energy is distributed across the spectrum.

 Tight spotlight beam on a suburban street at night, one figure lit in a cone of light, deep darkness around